MineInAbyss/Docker-images/README.md

 <div align="center">

-# Docker
+# Mine in Abyss Docker Images
 </div>

 Docker containers for our production and development servers.
-Notably, we use [Keepup](https://github.com/MineInAbyss/Keepup/) to manage plugin versions and Ansible to help with our [server-configs](https://github.com/MineInAbyss/server-config).
+Notably, we use [Keepup](https://github.com/MineInAbyss/Keepup/) to manage plugin versions and Ansible to help with our [server configs](https://github.com/MineInAbyss/server-config).

 # Images